-A biopsy is the removal of sample tissue or cells from your body by a fine needle; samples are then examined by a pathologist.
-Results are sent to Epworth Medical Imaging and to your GP or specialist doctor.
+A biopsy is the removal of sample tissue or cells from your body by a fine needle.
+A pathologist examines the samples before the results are sent to Epworth Medical Imaging and to your GP or specialist doctor.

 How do I prepare for a biopsy?

 Generally there is no preparation for a biopsy.
-If you are taking blood thinners you may need to stop taking this medication before your procedure – please discuss this with your GP or specialist doctor.
-Please inform our staff when you make an appointment.
+If you are taking blood thinners you may need to stop taking this medication before your procedure.
+Please discuss this with your GP or specialist doctor and inform our staff when you make an appointment.

 On the day of your appointment

-Epworth Medical Imaging’s friendly staff will greet you upon arrival and take your referral form.
-Paperwork relating to consent and allergies will also need to be completed.
-Your biopsy may be done under CT or ultrasound depending on where you are having your biopsy.
+Epworth Medical Imaging’s friendly staff will greet you on arrival and take your referral form.
+Paperwork relating to consent and allergies will need to be completed at this time.
+Your biopsy may be performed under CT or ultrasound, depending on the area being examined.

-A radiographer will collect you from our reception area and take you into our CT room or a sonographer will collect you and take you through to ultrasound.
+Depending on which modality is being used, a radiographer will collect you from reception and take you to the CT room or a sonographer will take you to the ultrasound suite.
 You may be asked to change into a gown.

-Our nurse and radiologist will join you in the room where they will first clean your skin with an antiseptic and will then use a local anaesthetic to numb the targeted area of skin.
-The radiologist will use CT or ultrasound to guide the biopsy needle to obtain some tissue – three or four samples will be taken.
-The tissue samples will then be sent to a pathologist to report.
+A radiologist and a nurse will join you in the room, where they will clean your skin with antiseptic and use a local anaesthetic to numb the targeted area.
+The radiologist will use CT or ultrasound to guide the biopsy needle and three or four tissue samples will be taken.
+These will be sent to a pathologist for reporting.

-Biopsy procedures generally take 30 minutes to 1 hour –, please discuss with our staff when you call to make a booking.
+Biopsy procedures generally take 30 minutes to 1 hour.
+Our staff will provide a more accurate time estimate when you call to make a booking.

-Once your procedure has been completed you may be required to have an x-ray immediately afterwards.
-You will then be kept under observation for 4 hours.
+You may be required to have an X-ray immediately after the procedure.
+If so, you will be kept under observation for up to four hours.

-Results will be sent to your GP or specialist – please contact your GP or specialist in order to discuss results.
+A report will be sent to your GP or specialist.
+Please contact them to discuss your results.